certbot/certbot/docs/using.rst

 For example, ``--webroot-path /var/www/html`` or ``--webroot-path /usr/share/nginx/html`` are two common webroot paths.
 If multiple domains are specified, they must all use the same path.
+Additionally, your server must be configured to serve files from hidden directories.

 Manual
 ------